qdrant/landing_page/qdrant-landing/content/documentation/dl-tools.md

 ---
 #Delimiter files are used to separate the list of documentation pages into sections.
-title: "User Manual"
+title: "Tools"
 type: delimiter
-weight: 11 # Change this weight to change order of sections
+weight: 16 # Change this weight to change order of sections
 sitemapExclude: True
 _build:
   publishResources: false